Performance and Complexity Trade-off Optimization of Speech Models During Training: Case study 3: Audio anti-spoofing

 To effectively evaluate the complexity savings achieved by our method, we focus on a specific architecture.
 For this case study, we use the ResNet34 model~\cite{he2016}.
 It consist of four sequential stacks of residual blocks with depths 3, 4, 6, 3.
 Each residual block contains two sequences of layers in the order: $\text{Conv2d} \rightarrow \text{BatchNorm2d} \rightarrow \text{ReLU}$, along with a skip connection.
 This model was selected due to its deeper architecture and substantially larger size compared to those used in previous case studies.

 To introduce our dynamic complexity method, we incorporated a DynamicLinear layer at the end of each residual block.
 The complexity of the model is optimized during training using our method.
 Each layer connected to the DynamicLinear layer is adapted to dynamically utilize a subset of its weights, thereby matching the variable output size of the DynamicLinear layer during training.
-We refer this model variant as DynResNet34.
+We refer this model variant as DynResNet34. \reviewhl{Please note that, for fair comparison, a Linear layer with the same maximum capacity is inserted at the same position in the original ResNet34}.

 All model variants take an input waveform and extract the 80-bands log mel filter bank that is first processed by an initial $\text{Conv2d} \rightarrow \text{BatchNorm2d} \rightarrow \text{ReLU}$ before being fed to the residual blocks.
 The output of the residual blocks is fed to an Attentive Statistic Pooling Layer~\cite{okabe2018attentive} followed by a final Linear layer that computes the logits.
 Fig. \ref{fig:dynamic-resnet34-diagram} illustrates the architectures.